ilam1/Djaghrouri/README.md

 Bayan Berri, Irene Lam, Jason Lam

 ### Description
-The user is prompted with two options, either to play the pre-existing game or to create their own game, that is, the game of JEOPARDY!
-The user inputs how many players and player names.
-The user is given an option to either play Normal Jeopardy or Special Edition Jeopardy (described below).
-From there, categories are chosen and the game follows (to a degree) regular jeopardy, with a tie invoking either All or Nothing!
-Further explanations of the mechanics of the game and usage of topics learned this past semester are explained below.
+This is a multiplayer game of Jeopardy with our unique twists coded in Java.
+User is prompted to either make their own game, or to choose from a list of pre-given categories to play from.
+User is able to choose between Normal or Special Edition Jeopardy, and at the end, All or Nothing! or Bet! is invoked to determine winner.

 ### Jargon Explained
 * Special Edition Jeopardy randomly enhances certain boxes with a chance for player(s) to double the amount of money they win (similar to Double Jeopardy), except failure comes with a randomly generated twist, losing double thier amount.